-Photoshop will open the Duotone Options dialog, which allows you to specify the colors that you want to use in your duotone image.
+Photoshop will open the Duotone Options dialog, allowing you to specify the colors you want to use in your Duotone image.

 Open the Type dropdown menu and change it from Monotone to Duotone, and the list will update with additional ink color.

-If you want to adjust things a little more, you can click the thumbnail beside each color swatch to adjust the response curves.
+If you want to adjust things slightly, you can click the thumbnail beside each color swatch to adjust the response curves.
 These allow you to effectively perform a Curves adjustment on each individual color so that you can create the perfect effect.